Best Fast Electric Scooters (I Tested 34 & Shortlisted 10 Models)

 For all of the GT’s hulking power and graceful elegance, one of its standout features is an anti-glare TFT display that delivers everything you’d want from a cockpit.
 As well as giving you easy access to all your key stats like speed, battery life, and mileage, you can configure a host of settings to enhance your riding experience.

-There’s also a neat button pad that allows you to access your lights, turn signals, and horn.
-Additionally, you can switch between modes like single/dual motor and eco/turbo to control your speed.
+There’s also a neat button pad for your lights, turn signals, and horn.
+Additionally, you can switch between single/dual motor and eco/turbo modes to control your speed.
 Thankfully, you’ll also find that the thumb throttle is satisfyingly ergonomic, which makes a huge difference compared to other Mantis scooters that utilize finger throttles.

 NAMI Klima